Notification of financial benchmark reforms

 The FICC Markets Standards Board (“FMSB”) was established in 2015 as a private sector response to the conduct problems revealed in global wholesale markets after the global financial crisis.
 BNZ has signed a Statement of Commitment in relation to Reference Price Transactions.

-If you have any questions about our financial markets regulatory disclosures, you can get in touch with us by email.
+If you have any questions about our financial markets regulatory disclosures, send us an email.